Abelmoschus ficulneus

-Abelmoschus ficulneus is a species of flowering plant in the genus Abelmoschus, family Malvaceae.
-Commonly known as white wild musk mallow or native rosella, it is fibrous perennial with a woody stem.
-Its flowers are about an inch in diameter, either pink or white, with a rose center; its leaves are palmate.
+Abelmoschus ficulneus is a species of flowering plant in the genus Abelmoschus of the family Malvaceae.
+It is commonly known as the "white wild musk mallow" or native rosella, it is a fibrous perennial with a woody stem.
+Its flowers bloom about an inch in diameter with colors of pink or white, with a rose center; its leaves are palmate.
+It has traditionally been cultivated for its medicinal properties, and has shown some potential in studies for its immunologic effects.